Zeyu-Li/Unity-Tutorial-3D/README.md

   \* Note this is a really powerful piece of software, but from my experience, it is not easy to learn and textures can be found online or created with other programs like Adobe Illustrator and converted into normal maps in Blender.

 \* Note don't use CAD software like Fusion 360, Revit, Solidworks etc, because those are for CAD (computer assisted design) and are aimed towards engineers.
-Also, Blender has Architectural Plugin with many of the functionality of Autodesk Revit.
+Also, Blender has an Architectural Plugin with many of the functionality of Autodesk Revit.

 <a name="libraries"></a>